rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

    The "restricted" is because there is no connection among nodes within its layer.

+   RBM is like a two-way translator.
    RBM determines the relationship among input features.

    In training loops,
    RBM reconstructs inputs in the backward pass.

-   RBM uses a measure called KL Divergence that compares actual to recreation of data
+   RBM uses a measure called "KL Divergence" that compares actual to recreation of data.
    RBM makes decisions about what features are important based on weights and overall bias.

-   RBM is like a two-way translator.

    All this means that data in
    RBM does not need to be labeled.

-   As an example, to determine whether an animal is acerous or not acerous (has horns), it look at features such as color, number of legs, horns,
+   As an example, to determine whether an animal is acerous or not acerous (has horns), it look at features such as color, number of legs, horns.

-   Principal Component Analysis is a widely used linear method for finding a low-dimensional representation.
+   "Principal Component Analysis" is a widely used linear method for finding a low-dimensional representation.

 ### Reinforcement learning

-does not provide feedback until a goal is achieved.
+Reinforcement learning does not provide feedback until a goal is achieved.
 Its objective is to select an action to maximize payoff.

-In Dec 2013, Volodymyr Mnih
-and others at
+In Dec 2013, Volodymyr Mnih and others at
 <a target="_blank" href="https://www.deepmind.com/">
 DeepMind.com</a> (a small company in London) uploaded to Arxiv a paper titled